willfindlay/4109-midterm-practice/practice.md

   od
 ```
 	1. why is this not used in practice?
+        - a lot of overhead associated with finding primes, factoring, and performing mod on large numbers
 	2. why is it considered secure?

-- why is this not used in practice?
-    - it's very slow
-    - finding primes takes time
-    - finding exponent and mod of large numbers takes time
-- why is it considered secure?
-    - because factoring is believed to be difficult
+        - because prime factorization is considered a hard problem
-    - if P =/= NP
+        - and we think P != NP

-33. Briefly outline how an exhaustive search (brute-force) can be used to find the secret key in a symmetric-key encryption scheme.
+32. Briefly outline how an exhaustive search (brute-force) can be used to find the secret key in a symmetric-key encryption scheme.
 This is a ciphertext-only attack.
 Briefly outline when this attack works, when it fails and
 when the time/space complexity of it.

-- try every key one by one until you get the plaintext
-- how do we know when we found the plaintext?
-    - there are some clever ways of verifying
-    - frequency analysis on letters
-    - frequency anlysis on digraphs in a given language
-    - check if the decrpyted plaintext conforms to some sort of protocol
-- when does the attack fail?
-    - if there are spurious keys for the message
+    - would fail if we have spurious keys or
+    - if the the set of keys we need to try is way too big or
-    - if the message does not allow for frequency analysis, digraph analysis etc.
+    - if the message was nonsense in the first place or
-    (if it was a random message to begin with or only one letter long, etc.)
-- time complexity?
-    - $O(|K|)$
-    - $2^n$ if key is $n$ bits long
+    - if the message was only one character long
+    - first, we would use frequency analysis to find candidate key lengths if the scheme allows
+    - next, we would try the keys one by one and use a combination of frequency analysis and digraph frequency analysis for our language to tell us when we found a likely match
+    - O(|K|) in space and time complexity (this can be reduced by making intelligent guesses)

-34. Suppose you have a private key encryption scheme.
+33. Suppose you have a private key encryption scheme.
 Explain why you might want to send a MAC along with the ciphertext when sending messages.

-- a MAC would give
-    - data integrity authentication
+    - the MAC would help provided data integrity authentication
-    - data origin authentication
+    - would also help provide even more proof of data origin
-- prevents attacker from spoofing a message from you
-- prevents attacker from modifying data en route

-35. Suppose you have an ideal random function
+34. Suppose you have an ideal random function
 ```
 f : {0,1}^n --> {0,1}^{60}.
 ```
 	1. What is the probability that two random inputs lead to a collision?
+        - same idea as birthday problem
+        - 1 - (2^60 - 2) / (2^60 - 1)
 	2. How many randomly chosen elements do we need so that the probability that a collision occurs is 1/2.

-- What is the probability that two random inputs lead to a collision?
-    - it's just like the birthday problem
-    - for $n > 60$ the probability of a collision is 1
-- How many randomly chosen elements do we need so that the probability that a collision occurs is 1/2.
+        - 2^{n/2}

-36. Suppose we have a hash function
+35. Suppose we have a hash function $
 ```
 h : Z_12 --> Z_8
 ```